 “So we took this option.
 This year alone we receive calls on daily basis for their service.
 Our goal is to breed the best software engineers in Africa and with our business model have Jos become the next stop place for developers and great products.
 So we have created a new office, same building with nHub. nHub was originally occupying the third floor of that building.
 We have added the second floor … for our tech outsourcing business as another arm of the hub, so that while the hub continues its usual entrepreneurship activities and training, this arm handles the remote hire and onsite demands of most companies coming in on a daily basis.
-Our last fellowship program has proven successful as placements are getting real,” writes David in an email to IT Edge News on the organisation’s added window for capacity training and job placements in Jos.
+Our last fellowship program has proven successful as placements are getting real,” writes David in an email to IT Edge News on the organisation’s added window for capacity training and job placements.

 A cocktail presentation on “The Future of Work” is to be made by the CEO of Qitech Technologies Ltd, Mr. Olusegun Oruame, to draw stakeholders’ attention to the evolving workplace and the direction of the global skill market.